 Curlew Sandpiper (Calidris ferruginea) | Species | ||||||||||||||||||||||||||||||||

 Juvenile.
-Taken at Farmoor, Oxon., on August 29th 2014.
-(1/640th sec at f13.
-Click image for larger version. © David Hastings) DescriptionL: 19 - 21½ cm Similar in size to the Dunlin, but has a longer, finer-tipped and more decurved bill.
-The Curlew Sandpiper breeds in arctic Siberia and winters in west Africa.
+Taken at Farmoor, Oxon., on September 23rd 2022. (© David Hastings) (1/800th sec at f/8.
+Click image for larger version) DescriptionL: 19 - 21½ cm THe Curlew Sandpiper is similar in size to the Dunlin, but has a longer, finer-tipped and more decurved bill.
+It breeds in arctic Siberia and winters in west Africa.
 It is a scarce passage migrant in the British Isles.
 While on passage, Curlew Sandpipers frequent saltmarshes with muddy pools and shallow coastal lagoons, often in company with Dunlin.
 Sightings

 |